vatnz-dev/sops/docs/aerodromes/Procedural/nznv.md

 Tower is responsible for issuing STAR clearances for aircraft bound for Dunedin and Queenstown with reference to the QN and DN ATIS for the appropriate STARs.

 ## Arrivals
-STH, QTMA, and TDN shall issue STARs to arrivals without coordination with Invercargill Tower.
+STH, QTMA, and DN TWR shall issue STARs to arrivals without coordination with Invercargill Tower.
 Invercargill Tower may choose to coordinate with the adjacent sectors or amend the arrival on first contact.

 ### Runway 04
 All RNAV arrivals terminate at `ESNUP` or `EGAMU`, which is the IAF for the RNP approach.
 Aircraft for the VOR approach will track direct to the `NV` VOR.
 Aircraft for the VOR DME approach will either track to the `NV` VOR, direct to `PEBLY`, or join the `NV` 10 DME Arc depending on the aircraft's position.